jeffmerkey/xscreensaver-6.08-netwaresmp/README.md

 and others.
 Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
 No representations are made about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.

 ## **Authors**

-Jeffrey Merkey &lt;[jeffmerkey@gmail.com](mailto:jeffmerkey@gmail.com)&gt; and Cosimo Streppone &lt;cosimo@cpan.org&gt;, based on PopSquares, Deco hacks, loadsnake, and Novell's Netware SMP.
+Jeffrey Merkey &lt;[jeffmerkey@gmail.com](mailto:jeffmerkey@gmail.com)&gt;, Cosimo Streppone &lt;[cosimo@cpan.org](mailto:cosimo@cpan.org)&gt; and Jamie Zawinski &lt;[jwz@jwz.org](mailto:jwz@jwz.org)&gt; based on PopSquares, Deco hacks, loadsnake, and Novell's Netware SMP.
 The original Netware SMP screensaver was written by Jeffrey Merkey at Novell in 1994.

 ## **Issues / problems / help**